Inspector Rex: Other detectives

-The "straight man" to Rex—and, increasingly, Moser—Ernst Stockinger ("Stocki" for short) is a character who becomes much more likeable as his part in the series develops.
+The "straight man" to Rex — and, increasingly, Moser — Ernst Stockinger ("Stocki" for short) is a character who becomes much more likeable as his part in the series develops.
 Stockinger is thin and always has a very serious demeanour.
 In later episodes, this is revealed as a cover for his schemes to outsmart Rex, who loves to tease him.
 Although Stockinger pretends not to like dogs, he risks his career to help Moser save Rex when the dog is kidnapped to prevent Moser from testifying against an assassin.
-For all Stockinger's constantly-voiced irritation with Rex, he genuinely has come to care for this particular dog.
-This is very obvious in the last two episodes Stocki appears in, when he is upset that Rex jumped from one roof to another to capture a killer.
-Stocki is also openly affectionate to Rex once his transfer is approved and he realizes how much he is going to miss the team.
+For all Stockinger's constant irritation with Rex, he genuinely has come to care for this particular dog.
+This is very obvious in the last two episodes Stocki appears in, when he is upset that Rex jumps from one roof to another to capture a killer.
+Stocki is also openly affectionate to Rex once his transfer is approved, and he realizes how much he is going to miss the team.
 He tells Richard and Höllerer they are his only friends and includes Rex as his friend as well.

 Stockinger is married, and his wife, it seems, is not greatly pleased with her husband's choice of career at times, and Moser often reminds him of this.
 Stocki's knowledge of women does not save him and Rex from being thrown out by Stocki's wife when he watches Rex and the dog howls for Moser.

-Another of Stockinger's idiosyncrasies is his constant references to surgery which has been performed on him - most likely for stomach ulcers.
+Another of Stockinger's idiosyncrasies is his constant references to surgery, which has been performed on him - most likely for stomach ulcers.
 He seems to delight in telling stories about this surgery at the most inappropriate moments, such as when the others are about to eat.

 Eventually, Stockinger is transferred to Salzburg and leaves the series.
 In this final episode, Rex saves Stockinger by leaping across a classroom just as a disgruntled divorced man was about to stab Stockinger in the throat during an attempted kidnapping attempt on his child.
-Moser, in a farewell speech, jokingly tells Stocki that, "You have been a bad cop, a bad man, and not at all a good friend".
+Moser, in a farewell speech, jokingly tells Stocki, "You have been a bad cop, a bad man, and not at all a good friend."
 Stockinger later features in a spin-off two season television series, Stockinger, featuring him at his new police department.
 He is replaced by Christian Böck.